Fear of God II: Let Us Pray: Background and release

-Pusha T established his solo career in mid-2010, while still in the Clipse with Malice, appearing on songs "Runaway" and "So Appalled" by Kanye West, propagating his features.
+Pusha T established his solo career around mid-2010, while he was still in the Clipse with Malice.
+He notably appeared on "Runaway" and "So Appalled", from Kanye West's fifth studio album, My Beautiful Dark Twisted Fantasy (2010), propagating his features.
+He was later signed to West's GOOD Music label in September 2010.
 On March 21, 2011, Pusha T released his first solo work, a mixtape titled Fear of God.
-Released independently, it included features from Kanye West, 50 Cent, Rick Ross, Pharrell Williams and Kevin Cossom.
+Released independently, it included features from West, 50 Cent, Rick Ross, Pharrell Williams and Kevin Cossom.
+Pusha T claims his inspiration for Fear of God is that a vast majority of the people who he came in the music business with are in prison: "I came in the game with super producers.
+We made hit records.
+I never thought that it gets deeper.
+But not for nothing, 2009 I lost eight of my friends to incarceration.
+Everybody that I came in to the rap game with, and when I realized that those components weren't there anymore, the 'Fear of God' really came over me.
+It's full of the dichotomy of 'right and wrong' and 'good and evil'.
+A lot of it deals with greed.
+A lot of it deals with instant gratification.
+Personally... life without instant gratification...
+I don't know what it is."
 The EP is a re-release of the mixtape, which has different structure, production and additional tracks.

-The EP was originally set to be released on June 21, 2011, it was than pushed back to August 23, and for a while September 27, 2011, was believed to be the date, however on October 6, 2011, Thornton announced the EP is set to drop November 8, 2011.
-In addition it was revealed he added four more songs to the EP making it 12 tracks rather than just the nine tracks that were previously announced.
-To begin promoting the album, he released a track produced by The Neptunes, titled "Trouble on My Mind", which features the frontman of rap collective Odd Future, Tyler, the Creator.
-The track "Everything That Glitters" featuring French Montana is also included on DJ Drama's third album Third Power (2011).
-The song "Amen" was originally meant for Young Jeezy and "Raid" was originally meant for 50 Cent for his third album Curtis (2007).
+The EP was originally set to be released on June 21, 2011.It was than pushed back to August 23, and then delayed again to September 27, 2011.
+However, on October 6, 2011, Thornton announced a new release date of November 8, 2011.
+In addition, it was revealed that he added four more songs to the EP ,making it 12 tracks rather than just the nine tracks that were previously announced.
+To begin promoting the album, he released a track produced by The Neptunes, titled "Trouble on My Mind", as the lead single, which features the frontman of rap collective Odd Future, Tyler, the Creator.
+The song "Amen" was originally meant for Young Jeezy and "Raid", originally meant for 50 Cent's third studio album, Curtis (2007), was released as the EP's second single.
+"My God" was then released as the third and final single to the EP.
+The track "Everything That Glitters" (featuring French Montana) is also included on DJ Drama's third album Third Power (2011).
 "What Dreams Are Made of" samples a Ric Flair promo.